The New Moon In Virgo Has Arrived & It’s Time For You To Get It Together

 The era of establishing some order in our lives has arrived.
-On September 14, the new moon in Virgo will bestow its gifts upon us, pushing us forward and inspiring us to be productive in the areas of our lives that need it most.
-This energy will bring us a fresh, organized start — and you can use it to your advantage.
+Starting September 14, the new moon in Virgo will bestow its gifts upon us, pushing us forward and inspiring us to be productive in the areas of our lives that need it most.
+This energy will bring us a fresh, organised start — and you can use it to your advantage.

 AdvertisementADVERTISEMENT